Word Up on Staying Married

 It certainly didn't rock out loud to be me those days, but there was more fun than I'd remembered.

-and wading through everybody's memories, I've discovered that, with but a very small exception, most of us had pretty rugged formative years in high school.
+Nobody hated me but me, really.
+And in going through the yearbooks and wading through everybody's memories, I've discovered that, with but a very small exception, most of us had pretty rugged formative years in high school.

-Almost everybody I knew was so busy fighting their own demons, living through their own dysfunctional family lives and struggling to get from Point A
+Almost everybody I knew was so busy fighting their own demons, living through their own dysfunctional family lives and struggling to get from Point A to Point

 *Phew*